Architecture

 --network-bodies allAttempts to save every response body up to --network-body-max-bytes each, including documents/scripts/images when CDP exposes them.

 Captured bodies are written under network-bodies/<request_id>.<ext> and referenced from network.json via body_file.
+With --wait auto, browser fetches capture XHR/fetch/EventSource bodies by default.
 Binary bodies may be base64 files if the original bytes cannot be represented as UTF-8.
 Per-entry body capture failures become warnings with artifact: "network" and do not fail the fetch.

 Multi-attach.
-The ops panel is a CDP client.
-The agent (via afhttp fetch or afhttp cdp) is also a CDP client.
-CDP supports multiple flattened sessions, so both can be connected to the same browser at the same time.
-Whichever client sends commands is the one acting.
+Display takeover is a VNC/X client; the agent (via afhttp fetch or afhttp cdp) remains a CDP client.
+CDP supports multiple flattened sessions, so the agent stays attached while the human drives the display.
+Whichever side sends input is the one acting.
 There is no handoff protocol; coordination between agent and human is the agent’s concern.

 10. Backends

-afhttp’s protocol layer (fetch logic, CDP escape hatch, ops panel) is CDP-generic.
+afhttp’s protocol layer (fetch logic, CDP escape hatch, display takeover) is CDP-generic.
 The launcher layer (afhttp host) knows specific browser families.

 BackendLaunch profile in hostCapabilities

-Chromium / Chrome / Edge / Bravechromium (and aliases)Full: body, rendered_html, text, screenshot, network, console, observation, network body capture, ops panel, health/capabilities, multi-attach.
+Chromium / Chrome / Edge / Bravechromium (and aliases)Full: body, rendered_html, text, content, content_json, screenshot, network, console, observation, network body capture, real-display takeover, health/capabilities, multi-attach.

 Lightpandalightpandabody, rendered_html (modulo JS engine limits), text, network metadata, console, limited observation.
-No screenshot, no screencast, no usable ops panel (no rendering), network body capture depends on backend support.
+No screenshot, no display takeover (no rendering), network body capture depends on backend support.

-Any other CDP-compatible browsernone — user launches it themselvesWhatever the backend implements. afhttp clients connect via --endpoint.
+Any other CDP-compatible browsernone — user launches it themselvesWhatever the backend implements. afhttp clients connect via --endpoint-url.

 Unsupported per-artifact operations return per-artifact warnings (backend_unsupported), not whole-fetch failures.